Regional Navajo Rugs

 The Chinle style Navajo rug was developed by Boston Brahmin Mary Cabot Wheelwright and Cozy McSparron a trader at Chinle who sought to revive Navajo weaving using the Classic Period designs along with vegetal dyes.
 Ms. Wheelwright and her affluent lady friends in Santa Fe financed much of the weaving.
 These rugs eventually became rather popular and the style spread to other weaving areas on the reservation.
 The design characteristics are horizontal bands containing rhomboids and chevrons in muted colors of gold, green, tan, ivory and pink.

 Rugs from the Wide Ruins area copy the design and coloring of the Chinle rugs but tend to be more intricate with more colors.
 Somewhat unique to these rugs are a design feature of alternating weft colors (one shoot of a color alternating with one shoot of another) which create horizontal bands resembling railroad tracks.
 Large rugs with the same styling are also woven in the area of Wide Ruins.
-The trading post at Wide Ruins no longer exists due to a fire, a curious fate shared by several other trading posts.
+Wide ruins rugs may also show lozenges that are connected within the wide bands.
+The trading post at Wide Ruins no longer exists due to a fire, a fate shared by several other trading posts.

 Pine Springs rugs are very similar to Wide Ruins rugs but tend to be finer and use more green colors.
 Most people view Pine Springs and Wide Ruins to be the same regional rug weaving area.